groboclown/precision-shell/README.md

 ### touch

-*Only available in input-enabled builds.*

 Usage: `touch [file1 [file2 ...]]`

 For each argument, if it does not exist, it is created.
 If the argument exists and is not a file, then the command fails.  **Warning:** Unlike the standard `touch` command, this will not update the modified time of the file.

 ### trunc

-*Only available in input-enabled builds.*

 Usage: `trunc [file1 [file2 ...]]`